bio-phys/BioEn/README.rst

 ======================================

 * Python 2.7
-* Python packages: sys, numpy, scipy, MDAnalysis, pandas
+* Python packages: numpy, scipy, MDAnalysis, pandas
 * GCC (>= 4.9)
 * GSL (>= 2.1)
 * LIBLBFGS (>= 1.10)

+Copies of GSL and LIBLBFGS are included in the source distribution of BioEn.
 To run Jupyter notebooks ``*.ipynb`` in ./examples/ you need additionally

 * Jupyter (https://jupyter.org/)